fauna-labs/fwitter/README.md

 ```

 ### Populate the database (optional)
-We also provided a script that adds some data to the database (accounts, users, fweets, comments, likes, etc..) for you to play around with, it will use or ask the same admin key.
+We also provide a script that adds some data to the database (accounts, users, fweets, comments, likes, etc..) for you to play around with.
+It will use or ask for the same admin key.

 ```
 npm run populate
 ```

-Once you do, you will get 4 users to login with:
+Once you do, you will get four users to login with:
 - user1@test.com
 - user2@test.com
 - user3@test.com